madebypixel02/CPP-Module-00/README.md

 ## Summary

-As a first module, it was mostly easy, except for *ex02*, which was a bit tricky to understand at first.
+For a first module, it was mostly easy, except for *ex02*, which was a bit tricky to understand at first.

 May 2022